Pain Relief Options for Labour

-Entonox only works when you breath it in, so it's effects wear off very quickly once you stop breathing it, normally within a minute.
+Entonox only works when you breathe it in, so its effects wear off very quickly once you stop breathing it, normally within a minute.

 Gas mixtures will give help to relieve pain but will not remove it completely.
 The best use is to cope with a short periods of pain, such as the time immediately before giving birth.

 The three painkilling drugs available at the Jessop Hospital are Diamorphine, Pethidine and Meptazinol.
 They are used on your request to relieve pain during labour.
 They are administered with an injection into the muscle of the thigh or buttock.
 The drugs can sometimes be given into the bloodstream directly for a faster effect.

 There are some devices which can be programmed to allow you to administer the drug yourself (Patient Controlled Analgesia-PCA).
 These are commonly used for postoperative pain, but are occasionally suitable for pain relief in labour.